a5021/stm32codegen/README.md

-# stm32codegen
+# STM32 Code Generator

-The python script to generate C source code from CMSIS header files.
-Very handy to make blocks of C code, functions or even complete header files for purposes of STM32 peripherals initialization.

-Just run `stm32cgen.py stm32f103c8 -m tim -f init_tim -p TIM` and see what will happen. :-)
+`stm32cgen.py` is a tool written in Python that helps generate C code for STM32 microcontrollers from CMSIS header files.
+The generated code can be used to initialize various peripherals such as timers, UARTs, and ADCs, among others.
+By running the stm32cgen.py script with specific options, you can generate different blocks of C code or complete header files quickly and easily.
+For example, you could use the command stm32cgen.py stm32f103c8 -m tim -f init_tim -p TIM to generate code that initializes a timer on an STM32F103C8 microcontroller.